PhilGrunewald/Behave2016/manuscript.md

 # Representing temporality in household demand models

 In this section we will explore how well occupancy and activity data support the simulation of realistic household profiles.
-Empirical data from Elexon [@XXX] and HES is used to contrast intra-day profiles for households and selected appliances.
+Empirical data from Elexon [@Elexon13b] and HES [@HES13] is used to contrast intra-day profiles for households and selected appliances.

 ## Active occupancy based consumption